 Then tell ‘em what you told ‘em.”

-A different version of the album’s opening track ‘Down on the Street’ was released as a single.
-The song with its sexy driving groove also echoes the imagery of the ‘city of lights’ of The Doors’ “LA Woman” with the lyrics, “Down on the street where the faces shine…” A version of the single with added keyboards – even more in line with The Doors’ sound (played by producer Don Gallucci) is on The Complete Fun House Sessions box set.*
+The album’s opening track ‘Down on the Street’ was released as a single.
+The song with its sexy driving groove echoes the imagery of the ‘city of lights’ of The Doors’ “LA Woman” – the ultimate driving song – through suburbs and on freeways.
+But in The Stooges’ lyrics, Iggy prowls the streets on foot – where the faces shine – out of his mind.
+The single version with added keyboards (played by producer Don Gallucci) is even more in line with The Doors’ sound.

-The tile of ‘TV Eye’ is rooted in something that the girlfriends of the band would say – ‘He’s got a twat vibe eye on me’.
+The song title ‘TV Eye’ is rooted in something that the girlfriends of the band would say – ‘He’s got a twat vibe eye on me’.
 During the break in this song, we are sucked into a vortex of sound from which we cannot (and do not want to) return.

-‘Dirt’ is a slow blues which Iggy croons deeply.
+‘Dirt’ is a slow blues which Iggy deeply croons with conviction.
 Ron’s guitar erupts in beautifully chaotic outbursts illustrating the depths of the singer’s despair – yearning, dreaming and burning inside.